2ez4bz/cosmos-predict2/README.md

 ## News
 - [2025/05] Initial release of Predict2!
 This is a major upgrade from Predict1.
 Please try it out and give us feedback.

+## System Requirements

+Cosmos-Predict2 requires:
+* Linux operating system (tested with Ubuntu 20.04, 22.04, and 24.04)
+* NVIDIA GPUs with Ampere architecture (RTX 30 Series, A100) or newer.
+See our [Performance Benchmarks](#performance-benchmarks) for detailed hardware requirements and recommendations.

 ## Documentation
 See below for quickstart installation and usage examples.